Algebraic dynamic programming

 path: Edge[Edge("1>2"), Edge("2>4")]

-We finally achieved4 \( O(n^3) \), but if we compare it to the classical algorithm for that class of problem, the Floyd-Warshall algorithm, we barely achieve its complexity while doing \( n \) times less work (FW compute all source and all destinations shortest paths).
+a*b*c = (a*b)*c \)).
+If that weren’t the case, the same text would parse as repeated matrix multiplication, followed by vector matrix multiplication. \( O(n^3) \), but if we compare it to the classical algorithm for that class of problem, the Floyd-Warshall algorithm, we barely achieve its complexity while doing \( n \) times less work (Floyd-Warshall compute all-to-all shortest paths).
 This is still bad.
-How could we translate the FW algorithm to our weird semiring matrix usecase?
+How could we translate the FW algorithm to our weird semiring matrix use-case?

 The Floyd-Warshall algorithm works recursively.
 If we know all the shortest paths among all \( 1, \dots, k-1 \) nodes, then we can quickly extend them to get shortest paths among all \( 1, \dots, k \) nodes.